-NOTE – P2Pnat media is considered strategy 1, 2 or 3.
+NOTE – P2Pnat media is considered strategy 1, 2,3 or 8.
 Strategies 4 and 5 require the support of an ITU-T H.460.19 server.

-For the purpose of Table 10, where an ITU-T H.460.19 server is not available for media strategy indicators 4 (local proxy) or 5 (remote proxy), these values shall be deemed to be media strategy indicator 100, indicating call failure (no route to destination).Proposed changes clause 9.5
+For the purpose of Table 10, where an ITU-T H.460.19 server is not available for media strategy indicators 4 (local proxy) ,5 (remote proxy) or 8 (ConeNATProbe), these values shall be deemed to be media strategy indicator 100, indicating call failure (no route to destination).
+Where both parties and the local gatekeeper do not support Annex B of this recommendation the NAT strategy 8 (ConeNATProbe) shall be replaced with NAT strategy 4 (local proxy).

+Proposed changes clause 9.5

 If the remote endpoint is not behind a NAT (NAT type 1) and supports remote NAT or has remote NAT type 2 (full cone NAT), then disable all proxy functions and ITU-T H.245 address rewrites.
 STUN support (if enabled) on the local endpoint shall be disabled.
 The remote endpoint, if behind a NAT/FW, shall perform a STUN routine to open the remote RTP/RTCP ports and provide the public IP of the NAT/FW device and the STUN assigned ports in its ITU-T H.245 address.
 It shall also ignore the ITU-T H.245 address provided, if any, and wait until it receives the first RTP/RTCP packets on the remote RTP/RTCP assigned ports.
 It shall then assign the received apparent source address and port of the remote endpoint as the target to which to send media.
 Once media is received from the local endpoint, the pinhole in the local NAT/FW has been opened and media can then now flow bidirectionally to/from the local endpoint.
 This shall be indicated by media strategy indicator 3 (remote media master).
 If matching is not obtained with any of the above and the local gatekeeper supports [ITU-T H.460.19], then disable all proxy functions and ITU-T H.245 address rewrites, and disable STUN support (if enabled) on the remote endpoint.
 Media shall proxy locally only.
 This shall be indicated by media strategy indicator 4 (local proxy).
+If, on the condition that both endpoints and the local gatekeeper support Annex B and the NAT type combination is suitable for Annex B (refer Table B.1), the gatekeeper may provide Annex B support.
+The endpoints shall follow the procedure prescribed in Annex B to probe for a direct route.
+This shall be indicated by a media strategy indicator 8 (ConeNATProbe).

 If matching is not obtained with any of the above and remote gatekeeper supports [ITU-T H.460.19], then disable all proxy functions and ITU-T H.245 address rewrites, and disable STUN support (if enabled) on the local endpoint.
 Media shall proxy remotely only.
 This shall be indicated by media strategy indicator 5 (remote proxy).